Likhita2607/DataAnalyst-Fetch/README.md

 After successful loading of data into master database, I have written the atached SQL queries (in MS SQL) for business questions given.

+I have also done the same analysis in Power BI and attached the results in the PDF below.
+I have imported datasets into Power BI, transformed them in Power Query editor by adding few calculated columns (Customer Age, Customer Account Age, Generation), measures (YOY%) using DAX and generated visuals for the given business questions.

 Reference : **FETCH SQL QUERIES.pdf**

 ## Third: communicate with stakeholders :